Dynatrace-APAC/dynatrace-apac.github.io/workshops/ANZ-automate-feedback-1.md

 <!-- ------------------------ -->
 ## JMeter Performance Testing

-For the purposes of the lab, we will be demo with the **Jmeter thick client**.
-The same capabilites will be triggered and used within the labs using CLI.
+For the purposes of the lab, we will demo with the **Jmeter thick client**.
+The same capabilites will be triggered and used within the labs using CLI via SSH.

 ![Jmeter-HTTP-Header](assets/ANZ-aiops/JMeter-1.png)